Frequently Asked Questions

 How are smaller sites measured?

-Ipsos are creating with UKOM a bespoke brand hierarchy based on IAB approved guidelines for which all sites, apps and sections will be classified.
+Ipsos have created a bespoke brand hierarchy based on IAB approved guidelines for which all sites, apps, and sections are classified.

 What is the tagging process?